dragonflypl/web-wiki/web-performance.md

 ##### Timeline events

-- Recalculate Style : converting CSS text response into CSSOM.
+- Recalculate Style(s) : converting CSS text response into CSSOM.
 This is potential place for optimization: check time spend on this event before & after CSS optimization.
+But in another course, author claims that Recalculate Styles result is Render Tree.

 ### Tips/Hints/Tricks: